-Election of the Chairperson/Vice-Chairperson of the Committee of the National Assembly to be held on the day of 20.
+Election of the Chairperson/Vice-Chairpe nairperson of the National ay of

-We, the undersigned, being Members of Parliament nominated to serve in the Committee of the National Assembly nominate the undermentioned person as a candidate for election as Chairperson/Vice-Chairperson of the Committee at the election.
+We, the undersigned, being Members nominated to serve in the the National Assembly nominate the un person as a candidate for Chairperson/Vice-Chairperson of the the election.
+Committee of dermentioned election as

 (1) Particulars of Candidate.

 Name in Full

 National Identity Card/Passport No.

 Sex

 Physical Address

 Political Party

 Telephone No.